venkattumu/js/readme.md

-#This is the project with payment with javascript
+#This is the project with payment gateway with javascript